-Rutgers, The State University of New Jersey 190 University Avenue Engelhard Hall, Room 101 Newark, NJ 07102-1896
+Rutgers, The State University of New Jersey 190 University Avenue Engelhard Hall, Room 101 Newark, NJ 07102

-All applicants are required to pay a nonrefundable application fee, which is payable by check or money order to Rutgers, The State University of New Jersey.
+All applicants are required to pay a nonrefundable application fee.

 Admission decisions are made by the M.A.
-Academic Oversight Committee and communicated via email to all applicants before May 1st.
+Academic Oversight Committee and communicated via email to all applicants before or after May 1st.
 Applicants admitted into the program will receive an admission packet via U.S. mail within several days after they are formally admitted and an email including information on next steps in the enrollment process (e.g. student life, billing, and registration).